-Seizures of Cash at Jacksonville International Airport
+Cash Seizures at Jacksonville International Airport

-Most of these cash seizures at the airport involve task force officers or special agents with the Drug Enforcement Administration (DEA), Customs and Border Protection (CBP), or the Department of Homeland Security Investigations (HSI).
+Most of these cash seizures at the airport involve task force officers or special agents with:

 But you do NOT have to wait for the “notice of seizure” to arrive in the mail before you take action.